Patello-Femoral (Kneecap) Replacement

 Do you need surgery?

 Patello-femoral Replacement is a good option if you have severe pain resulting from damage in your knee joint that is limited to the underside of the kneecap.
 If you also have ligament damage, poor patellar tracking, inflam-matory arthritis or crystalline arthritis, you may require a different treatment.
 Your surgeon can help you decide when and whether surgery is right for you.

-The surgeon will make an incision at the front of the knee, then explore the three compartments to verify that the problem is in fact limited to the patella-femoral joint.
-Once assessment is complete, the worn surfaces of the patella and adjacent part of the femur are removed.
-A polyethylene button is fixed to the patella, and a metal prosthesis fixed to the front of the femur.
-Both components are secured with bone cement.
-The incision is then closed.
+A surgical incision is made at the front of the knee.
+All three compartments of the knee joint are explored to confirm damage is limited to the patello-femoral joint.
+The damaged kneecap and adjacent part of the thigh bone are re-moved.
+A plastic button is fixed to the underside of your kneecap, and a new metal surface is fixed to the front of the thigh.
+The skin incision is usually closed with staples.

 With this surgery complications are rare, but include infection, blood clots, delayed healing, pain, swelling and stiff-ness, and the risks of having an anaesthetic.
 Potential also exists that you may need more surgery if arthritis develops in the parts that have not been replaced, and you may need a Total Knee Replacement in the future.
 Over 70% of Patellofemoral Knee Replacements last 10 years or longer.
 Discussing risks and voicing any concerns is an impor-tant part of your consultations before having surgery.

 Participating in your rehabilitation